Course Title: Older Person Rehabilitation

 CG6006Falls, Mobility and Movement Disorders (10 credits)

 CG6007 Independent Study (5 credits)

-The Postgraduate Diploma in Older Person Rehabilitation is also available as a one-year full-time course.
-Students take taught modules from the above list (or external modules) to the value of 60 credits (approximately 4 days per month during term) over one calendar year.
+The MSc in Older Person Rehabilitation is also available as a one-year full-time course, running over one calendar year from the date of first registration for the programme.
+Students take taught modules to the value of 60 credits (approximately 4 days per month during term) and the research dissertation (30 credits) is submitted at the end of the calendar year.

 Further details on the content and modules are available on the Postgraduate College Calendar